Fermionic domain-wall Skyrmions of QCD in a magnetic field

 To show the dynamics of the CSL we need only analyze $\chi_3$, ignoring the charged pions, with

-A charged pion contribution can be had later with an SU$(2)_V$ transformation $\Sigma=g^\dagger\Sigma g$ with $g\in$ SU$(2)_V$.
+A charged pion contribution can be incorporated by performing an SU$(2)_V$ transformation, $\Sigma=g^\dagger\Sigma g$ with $g\in$ SU$(2)_V$.
 The above reduction is sufficient to show the presence of sine-Gordon soliton solutions in a strong magnetic field~\cite{Son:2007ny}.
 Then inserting $\Sigma\to\Sigma_0$ into eq.~\eqref{eq:full_L} the ChPT effective Lagrangian becomes

 and the WZW contribution is $\mathcal{L}_\textrm{WZW}=(eB\mu_B/4\pi^2) \partial_3\chi_3$.
 The resulting equation of motion, unaffected by the boundary WZW term, is

 with sine-Gordon soliton solution

 with elliptic modulus, $\kappa$, where $0\leq\kappa \leq 1$, which dictates the density of stacked lattices in the CSL.
 Here $x^3=z$.
 The neutral pion solution satisfies $\chi_3^\textrm{CSL}(z+\ell)=\chi_3^\textrm{CSL}(z) +2 \pi$ with period